 When you see coefficients on an equation, this means that a substance has more than one of its atoms.
 Moreover, you may modify them to adjust the equation to bring everything into balance.

-Only the numbers of molecules are being changed when you alter the coefficients.
+Only the number of molecules is being changed when you alter the coefficients.
 Since altering subscripts will change the formula of the compound, you can't change subscripts.

 Fractions in coefficients

 In balancing equations, however, it is not recommended to utilize fractions as stoichiometric coefficients.
-Fractional quantities or simply fractions the coefficients must be multiplied by the denominator to preserve the mole ratio, creating whole numbers.
+For fractional quantities or simply fractions, the coefficients must be multiplied by the denominator to preserve the mole ratio, creating whole numbers.

 Fractional coefficients are used to balance chemical equations while ensuring that fractions of atoms are not produced at the end of equation balancing.
-Since splitting atoms is impossible in conventional chemical reactions, therefore 1.5 atoms of nitrogen are not able to exist for instance.
+Since splitting atoms is impossible in conventional chemical reactions, 1.5 atoms of nitrogen are not able to exist, for instance.

 Equation Balancing with Fractions

 In chemistry, you may have learnt that fractions should not be used while balancing chemical processes.
 However, this concept is not 100% true.
-It's possible to utilize a fraction to balance standard heats of formation, and in thermodynamics equations.
+It's possible to utilize a fraction to balance standard heats of formation and in thermodynamic equations.

 Even the most elementary processes in thermodynamics utilize whole numbers.